eparra/zscaler-python-sdk/README.md

 This SDK has been developed mainly using Python 3.5.x on Mac OSX and Ubuntu 18.04.1 LTS (Bionic Beaver).

+**NOTE:** This repository will experience frequent updates.
+To minimize breakage, public method names will not change.
+If you run into any defects, please open issues [[HERE.](https://github.com/eparra/zscaler-python-sdk/issues)]

 ## Quick Start

 1) Set Environment Variables.